-End 2021 on a full stomach.
-From an innovative Thai-American kitchen to a buzzworthy Italian sandwich shop and a quick-bite vegan joint, here are the new and noteworthy Manhattan restaurant openings we’re most excited about this fall.
+End 2022 on a full stomach.
+From a buzzworthy sandwich shop to a quick-bite vegan joint and a sprawling food and restaurant market that brings the best of the city under one roof, here are the new and noteworthy Manhattan restaurant openings we’re most excited about this fall.

 [What's New in Manhattan: 5 Restaurants that Opened this Summer]

 There’s only one way to experience the city’s restaurant scene, and that’s in person.
 Sate your hunger through the end of the year and stay up to date with The Manhattan Club Blog to get your guide to the best of New York.
 Choose from our best rates and special offers when you book direct with The Manhattan Club.

 Now for a limited time, take advantage of our Winter Sale for 20% of your nightly stay and a $100 restaurant.com gift card.
 Read more.